goharbor/harbor/docs/user_guide.md

 * **Public**: All users have the read privilege to a public project, it's convenient for you to share some repositories with others in this way.
 * **Private**: A private project can only be accessed by users with proper privileges.

 You can create a project after you signed in.
-Enabling the "Public project" checkbox will make this project public.
+Enabling the "Public" checkbox will make this project public.

 ![create project](img/new_create_project.png)

-After the project is created, you can browse repositories, users and access logs using the navigation column on the left.
+After the project is created, you can browse repositories, users and logs using the navigation tab.

 ![browse project](img/new_browse_project.png)

-All access logs can be listed by clicking "Logs".
+All logs can be listed by clicking "Logs".
 You can apply a filter by username, or operations and dates under "Advanced Search".

 ![browse project](img/new_project_log.png)